What are Trigunas?

 various types of mental disorders.

-The three gunas, each with its own unique attributes: tamas (stability), rajas (activity), and sattva(consciousness) can be seen as tendencies, the habitual ways we respond to any situation that arises.
+Each of Trigunas has its own unique attributes: tamas (stability), rajas (activity), and sattva(consciousness) can be seen as tendencies, the habitual ways we respond to any situation that arises.
 Tamas provides our foundation; rajas gives it vitality; sattva imbues it with consciousness and compassionate awareness.

 Tamas is characterised by heaviness and resistance, if unbalanced it can be associated with some negative features: